 We advance scholarship in criminal justice and allied professions.

-Open to all UofSCL male students, we provide mentoring, academic support and higher educational opportunities.
+Open to all USCL male students, we provide mentoring, academic support and higher educational opportunities.

 Outdoor Recreation Club

 Peer Advisor at Lancaster (PAL) is the organization involved with new student orientation.
 PALs acquaint new students with campus services and activities.
 They work with the orientation director, faculty members, staff, and administration during various projects and events.
 PALs receive a stipend each semester that pays a portion of their tuition.

 We help you become familiar with careers in the psychology field and help you find work opportunities on and off campus.

 Designed to increase the overall student understanding and contribution to undergraduate research at USCL and the GLD program in the research pathway.